ibm-cloud-docs/workload-protection/cspm-implement.md

 1. Select the trusted profile name that will be used for connecting to {{site.data.keyword.appconfig_short}} service and collecting resource definitions for running the posture validations.
 2. Select the {{site.data.keyword.appconfig_short}} instance name and plan.
 By default the **Basic** plan is selected.

-Once you provision your instance, results are displayed about 5-10 minutes after the connection, varying by the scale of the resources.
+Once you provision your instance, results are displayed about 5-10 minutes after the connection, depeding on the number of resources.

-## Disabling CSPM for {{site.data.keyword.cloud_notm}} via UI
+## Disabling CSPM on the {{site.data.keyword.cloud_notm}} account
 {: #cspm-implement-ui-disable}
 {: ui}